Article

 • Business and commercial interpreting: international trade, luxury goods sector

-• Active contributor to professional standards and governance in public service interpreting
+She also contributes to the development of professional standards and governance in public service interpreting.

 Research interests: